 Beecher’s magazine, published annually in Lawrence, Kansas, and run by the students of the graduate program in English at the University of Kansas, seeks the best in fiction, creative nonfiction, and poetry from both emerging and established authors.
 Beecher’s accepts poetry, fiction, and nonfiction submissions from September 1st to February 14th.

-Midwestern Gothic: Submissions will open again in August 2016.
+Midwestern Gothic: Submissions will open again July 1, 2017.

 Midwestern Gothic is a quarterly print literary journal out of Ann Arbor, Michigan, dedicated to featuring work about or inspired by the Midwest, by writers who live or have lived here.
 Midwestern Gothic aims to collect the very best in Midwestern writing in a way that has never been done before, cataloging the oeuvre of an often-overlooked region of the United States ripe with its own mythologies and tall tales.
 Writers can submit in the categories of fiction, nonfiction, and poetry.